Using PIX4Dcatch to capture data to generate a Gaussian Splatting model

 Which projects benefit from the Gaussian Splatting Technique

-What are the requirements to generate a Gaussian Splat model?
+What are the requirements to generate a Gaussian Splatting model?

 How to select a Gaussian Splat model as output in PIX4Dcatch